How to Plan a Trip to Palmerston, Cook Islands

 Sailing Yachts to Palmerston

-One of the most frequent ways visitors get to Palmerston is via private yacht (and by “frequent”, we mean only around a dozen yachts per year).
-There are moorings on the lee side (west side) of the island where a small passage allows the island’s small boats to come and pick you up.
 You need to call Palmerston Island Administration on VHF Ch.16 with your approximate time of arrival.
 Even if you have cleared immigration with the Ports Authority on Aitutaki or Rarotonga (which you should do before arriving on Palmerston unless weather conditions make it otherwise impossible), you will need to go through an immigration, health, biosecurity and landing process (with fees) via the Island Administration.
-Learn more about yachting formalities in our Sailing Guide to Rarotonga & the Cook Islands: Tips for Yachting in the Cook Islands.

 Cargo Boats to Palmerston

 An infrequent cargo boat service departs Rarotonga for Palmerston and the other Southern Group islands once or twice a month.
-These cargo boats have cabins (or a covered deck to sleep on) and take passengers to the island.
+These cargo boats have cabins or a covered deck where passengers can sleep and take them to the island.
 Due to the infrequency and inconsistency of cargo schedules, however, those wishing to take a cargo boat need to have a lot of time to spare on Rarotonga.
-When a boat is scheduled, it could be days, even weeks, before it actually departs.
-Find out more about cargo boat travel in the Cook Islands Cargo Ship Guide: How to Use the Ferry for Interisland Travel in the Cook Islands.

 Cruises to Palmerston

-How Long Does it Take to Get to Palmerston?
+How Long Does it take to get to Palmerston?

 It takes approximately eight days to get to Palmerston on a cargo boat from Rarotonga.
 For sailing distances from overseas via yacht, check out How Long Does it Take to Sail to Rarotonga & the Cook Islands?

-Where to Stay on Palmerston Island
+© CookIslandsPocketGuide.comWhere to Stay on Palmerston Island

 How to Arrange Accommodation in Palmerston

-While the technicalities of the tradition still remain the same, it’s not as “spontaneous” as it may seem.
+While the technicalities of the tradition remain the same, it’s not as spontaneous as it may seem.
 Stays on the island are typically arranged with the Palmerston Island Administration so they can organise a family to stay with, as well as a boat to pick you up from the cargo ship/yacht.

 Accommodation Costs + Eating and Drinking

 Needless to say, accommodation standards are pretty basic, typically in a tin-roofed plywood home or something less.
-But the family you will be staying with will keep you fed and watered (see Is the Water Safe to Drink in the Cook Islands? for ways to make sure water is safe to drink).
-While you may not be asked to pay your way, you can help around the house and with community projects.
+However, the family you will be staying with will keep you fed and watered (see ‘Is the Water Safe to Drink in the Cook Islands?‘ for ways to ensure the water is safe to drink).

-Things to Do on Palmerston Island
+© Kieran Scott - Cook Islands TourismThings to Do on Palmerston Island

-Visiting Palmerston is experiencing a slice of life in a small community on an isolated island.
-Needless to say, there are no organised tours or lagoon cruises.
 Anything that you do on Palmerston will be arranged by your host family or whoever you’re savvy enough to get talking to.
 Just mingle with the community and see what adventure you get up to.

 5 Best Things to Do on Palmerston Island